Siwa Oasis: History

 Egyptian rule from distant Cairo was at first tenuous and marked by several revolts.
-Egypt began to assert firmer control after a 1928 visit to the Oasis by King Fuad I, who berated the locals for homosexual practices and specified punishments to bring Siwan behaviour in line with Egyptian morals.
+Egypt began to assert firmer control after a 1928 visit to the oasis by King Fuad I, who berated the locals for homosexual practices and specified punishments to bring Siwan behaviour in line with Egyptian morals.

 Siwa was also the site of some fighting during World War I and World War II.
 The British Army's Long Range Desert Group (LRDG) was based here, but Rommel's Afrika Korps also took possession three times.
 German soldiers went skinny dipping in the lake of the oracle, contrary to local customs which prohibit public nudity.
-In 1942 while the Italian 136th Infantry Division Giovani Fascisti occupied the oasis, a tiny Egyptian puppet government-in-exile was set up at Siwa.
+In 1942, while the Italian 136th Infantry Division Giovani Fascisti occupied the oasis, a tiny Egyptian puppet government-in-exile was set up at Siwa.
 The oasis makes a brief appearance as a base of the LRDG in the 1958 war film Ice Cold in Alex.

 The ancient fortress of Siwa, known as the Shali Ghadi (Shali being the name of the town, and Ghadi meaning "remote"), was built on natural rock (an inselberg) and made of kershif (salt and mud-brick) and palm logs.
 After it was damaged by three days of heavy rains in 1926 it was abandoned for similar unreinforced construction housing on the plain surrounding it, and in some cases those, in turn, have been replaced by more modern cinder block and sheet metal roof buildings.
 Only one building in the Shali complex has been repaired and is in use, a mosque.
 Gradually eroded by infrequent rains and slowly collapsing, the Shali remains a prominent feature, towering five stories above the modern town and lit at night by floodlights.
 It is most easily approached from its southwest side, south of the end of the paved road which curves around from the north side of the Shali.
-Several uneven pedestrian streets lead from the southwest end of the Shali into it, the ground rent in places by deep cracks.
+Several uneven pedestrian streets lead from the southwest end of the Shali into it, and the ground is rent in places by deep cracks.
 Many of the unreinforced kershif buildings bordering the streets of the Shali are also split by large cracks, or they are partially collapsed.

 Other local historic sites of interest include the remains of the oracle temple; the Gebel al Mawta (the Mountain of the Dead), a Roman-era necropolis featuring dozens of rock-cut tombs; and "Cleopatra's Bath", an antique natural spring.
-The fragmentary remains of the oracle temple, with some inscriptions dating from the 4th century BC, lie within the ruins of Aghurmi.
+The fragmentary remains of the oracle temple, with some inscriptions dating from the 4th century BCE, lie within the ruins of Aghurmi.
 The revelations of the oracle fell into disrepute under the Roman occupation of Egypt.